Plume Design System

 Results

-The creation of this design system was an essential step in making our designs coherent, reusable and easy to implement for our engineers.
-As Plume began to scale as a company, we were able to make a library they could pull designs from so that their websites and webpages felt more cohesive.
+The creation of this design system was an essential step in making our designs coherent, reusable and easy to implement for our engineers and test for QA.
+As Plume began to scale as a company and introduced new digital products, we were able to make a library they could pull designs from so their websites and webpages felt more orderly.
 Our engineers were pleased to work with a design system that made sense, and we as designers felt less frenzied when we were asked to make a new design for Plume.

 TOP